Actualizado Reviewed

 • Specific knowledge about drug tolerability and simplified dosing regimens;

-• Known efficacy of ARV drug regimens in reducing perinatal transmission of HIV when data are available, evidence of high rates of viral suppression during pregnancy, or evidence of high rates of viral suppression in nonpregnant patients with PK (drug exposure) data in pregnancy demonstrating exposures similar to those in nonpregnant patients;
+• Known efficacy of ARV drug regimens in reducing perinatal transmission of HIV when data are available, evidence of high rates of viral suppression during pregnancy, or evidence of high rates of viral suppression in nonpregnant people with PK (drug exposure) data in pregnancy demonstrating exposures similar to those in nonpregnant people;

 • PK (drug exposure) data during pregnancy;